 By Steph Dyson

-The geometrical shapes fell loosely into different categories.
+The geometrical shapes of the Incamachay cave paintings fell loosely into different categories.

 Aside from the three of us, there was no one else there.
 Just our rucksacks, our packed lunch, and the silence of the desolate Bolivian countryside.

 A trek like no other: pinturas rupestres, the Maragua Crater, and dinosaur prints

 We were trekking in the countryside, just northwest of the Bolivian capital, Sucre.
 We were looking to cram 2,000-year-old cave paintings, mountain craters, and dinosaur footprints into three short days of hiking.

 In Bolivia, it’s always sensible to take a local guide.
 With trails often poorly maintained – or non-existent – it can save time, not to mention hours of confused frustration.

 Companies such as Sucre-based charity, Condor Trekkers, are also working directly with local communities to ensure that tourism is sustainable and fair.

 Saying that with our friend volunteering for the company – and positive she knew the route well enough – we decided to go it alone.
 What could go wrong?